Daniel595/LED_projects_WS28xx/interactive_LED_Table/src/README.md

 Simplification:

-This table has not such cool "light pattern" as Deconink's because Glediator does not work.
+This table has not such cool "light pattern" as Deconink's because Glediator does not work here.
-Therefore it starts up very quickly and you never have to access any GUI.
+In return it starts up very quickly and you never have to access a GUI.

 I use 3 "Arduinos".
 Once i did it with 2 Arduinos and 1 Raspberry Pi like http://blog.deconinck.info/post/2016/12/19/A-Dirt-Cheap-F-Awesome-Led-Table.
 I replaced the RPI with a arduino to avoid the long booting-time.
 A nano was to weak (not enough RAM), instead I use a STM32 STM32F103C8T6 Development Board (20k RAM) for ~3€.
 You need a FTDI adapter to flash it or to write a bootloader but it works well with Arduino IDE.

 Similarities: